 As a student at a member college of the Council for Christian Colleges and Universities (CCCU), an association of 120 Christian colleges and universities, the following Best Semester programs are available to you.
-These off-campus, interdisciplinary, learning opportunities are available to upper class students and offer academic credit.
-Descriptions of each program and application information are available on the CCCU website: www.cccu.org or www.bestsemester.com.
+These off-campus, interdisciplinary learning opportunities are available to upper class students and offer academic credit.
+Descriptions of each program and application information are available on the CCCU website: www.bestsemester.com.